DrBenjamin/Data-Science-and-Data-Analytics/r-code/README.md

 # R project

-This R project is developed with RAO - the AI code editor that accelerates RStudio Workflow.
+This R project is for the course Data Science and Data Analytics.